Rudy-Castan-DigiPen-Teaching/final-project-donghyunkang-digipen/GameDesign.md

 Game Design Document

 My game name is 'Rok's Volley Pong'.
-Rok is my character's name.
+I named like this because it is based on 'Pong'.\n Rok is my character's name.
 He has googly eyes.

 Blue Rok and red Rok fight each other using ball with the googly eyes.